AlexBlandin/TellMe/README.md

 Install `libopus0`/`libopus` (depending on system) and `ffmpeg`.

-Have a `tellme-token.txt` file available that has your Discord Bot token.
+Have a `token.txt` file available that has your Discord Bot token.

 ## Running